 All in all, I wasn’t excited by the face mask, it didn’t remove my blackheads and I wouldn’t try it again.
 I don’t feel mad about it, though, because it only cost me 1 egg and 1 lemon.

-After being unimpressed with the DIY blackhead removal face mask, I was really hoping that the DIY brightening mask would change my mind about homemade face masks.
-This face mask is for a pick-me-up and aims to leave your skin looking bright and radiant, so I was curious to try this out.
+After being unimpressed with the DIY blackhead removal face mask, I really hoped that the DIY brightening mask would change my mind about homemade face masks.

 I took the recipe from The Glowing Fridge called “brightening turmeric + lemon

-This DIY face mask contained a combination of 3 tbsp of ground oats (ground in a food processor), 1 tbsp honey, 1/2 tsp turmeric and a squeeze of lemon juice.
+This DIY face mask combined 3 tbsp of ground oats, 1 tbsp honey, 1/2 tsp turmeric and a squeeze of lemon juice.
 You apply this onto your face for 15-20 minutes, before rinsing it off.

 Warning: The turmeric can leave your skin with a yellow stain, so you might need to wash it a few times.
 I used an exfoliator and then my normal cleanser in the shower and this seemed to do the job just fine.

-All in all, this mask should, with the descriptions above, be a skincare holy grail and provide many benefits to the skin.
+All in all, this homemade mask should, with the descriptions above, be a skincare holy grail.

-The mixture was pretty messy and the oats kept falling into the sink, but I did find that it stuck to my face well overall and once it started to dry, it didn’t flake at all.
+The mixture was pretty messy and the oats kept falling into the sink, but the mask stuck to my face well overall and once it started to dry, it didn’t flake at all.

 Here’s how it looks on:

-You know what, this face mask actually did make my skin look brighter, more radiant and gave it a natural glow.
-Similar to that yoga skin trend that’s been buzzing around on Instagram recently.
+You know what, this face mask actually did make my skin look brighter and more radiant.

 Was I blown away by this mask?
 No.